Heavy Bleeding / Endometrial Ablation FAQ

 the most up-to-date and best in class

-why at this time, Dr. Brenner chooses to
+is why at this time, Dr. Brenner chooses

-III and Novasure procedures.
+to perform and consult on the Novasure procedure.
 She will customize the treatment based on your symptoms, uterine size and specific uterine cavity.

 Am I a candidate?

 completed childbearing may be

 abnormal uterine conditions and

 malignancy.
 Pap test and biopsy must